-Patients will receive oral doses of K-877-ER K-877-ER K-877-ER K-877-ER K-877-IR K-877-IR K-877-IR K-877-IR K-877-IR K-877-IR treatment group will receive only the morning dose on Day 28.
+Patients will receive oral doses of K-877-ER K-877-ER K-877-ER K-877-ER K-877-IR K-877-IR K-877-IR K-877-IR treatment group will receive only the morning dose on Day 28.
 Study drug will be administered in the fed state at 0 hour with 240 mL of room temperature tap water.
-Within 30 minutes prior to study drug administration on Days 1 and 28, M patients confined to the clinical site will be administered a meal containing 2300 to 2500 calories, less than 60% carbohydrates, and less than 25% fat.
-On Days 1 and 28, M patients will remain fasted for at least 4 hours after morning dose. patients will not receive any oral fluids other than those used to administer the dose for 1 hour before and 1 hour after dosing on Days 1 and 28.
+Within 30 minutes prior to study drug administration on Days 1 and 28, M patients confined to the clinical site will be administered a meal that is part of a daily diet containing approximately 2300 to 2500 calories, less than 60% carbohydrates, and less than 25% fat.
+On Days 1 and 28, M patients will not receive any oral fluids other than those used to administer the dose for 1 hour before and 1 hour after dosing on Days 1 and 28.

 patients will remain standing or sitting upright for 4 hours after dosing, except as required by any study procedure.
-Patients in the K-877-IR dose treatment group will receive an evening dose after a meal.
+Patients in the K-877-IR dote treatment group will receive an evening dose after a meal.